Elvis Presley: Relationship with the African-American community

-The identification of Presley with racism—either personally or symbolically—was expressed in the lyrics of the 1989 rap hit "Fight the Power", by Public Enemy: "Elvis was a hero to most / But he never meant shit to me / Straight-up racist that sucker was / Simple and plain / Motherfuck him and John Wayne".
-In an interview with Newsday timed with the 25th anniversary of Presley's death, the Public Enemy member Chuck D, the author of the line, acknowledged that Presley was held in esteem by black musicians and that Presley had admired black musicians.
-Chuck D said that he had intended to attack white culture which hailed Presley as a "king" without acknowledging the black artists before him.

-The persistence of such attitudes was fueled by resentment over the fact that Presley, whose musical and visual performance idiom owed much to African-American sources, achieved the cultural acknowledgement and commercial success largely denied his black peers.
-Into the 21st century, the notion that Presley had "stolen" black music still found adherents.
+The persistence of such attitudes was fueled by resentment over the fact that Presley, whose musical and visual performance idiom owed much to African-American sources, achieved the cultural acknowledgement and commercial success largely denied to his black peers.
+Into the twenty-first century, the notion that Presley had "stolen" black music still found adherents.
 Notable among African-American entertainers expressly rejecting this view was Jackie Wilson, who argued, "A lot of people have accused Elvis of stealing the black man's music, when in fact, almost every black solo entertainer copied his stage mannerisms from Elvis."
-Moreover, Presley also acknowledged his debt to African-American musicians throughout his career.
+Moreover, Presley acknowledged his debt to African-American musicians throughout his career.
 Addressing his '68 Comeback Special audience, he said, "Rock 'n' roll music is basically gospel or rhythm and blues, or it sprang from that.
 People have been adding to it, adding instruments to it, experimenting with it, but it all boils down to [that]."
 Nine years earlier, he had said, "Rock 'n' roll has been around for many years.
 It used to be called rhythm and blues."